Jordan River Utah Temple: Renovations

 On August 7, 2015, the church announced that beginning February 15, 2016, the temple would close for renovations that were anticipated to be completed during the latter part of 2017.

 The renovations focused on several key areas such as interior systems like heating, ventilation, air conditioning, and electrical systems.
 The general floor plan remained the same.
 Interior walls were removed to remodel the celestial room, the bride’s room, initiatory areas, and the baptistry, including the addition of a separate baptistry entrance.
 Other renovations included a bride and groom exit at the west side of the temple instead of the front to greet friends and family.
 Escalators were replaced with staircases.
 These changes were made to ensure the temple's compliance with contemporary building standards.

 Throughout the renovation process, care was taken to maintain the temple's historical and spiritual significance.
 Artisans and specialized craftsmen ensured the artwork was cohesive with the interior designs and were in keeping with the original design.

 Following renovations, a public open house was held from March 17 through April 28, 2018, excluding Sundays and two Saturdays associated with the church's general conference.
 The temple was rededicated by Henry B. Eyring on May 20, 2018.

 Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Notable presidents include H. Burke Peterson (1985–87); William Grant Bangerter (1990–93); LeGrand R. Curtis (1996–99); Ben B. Banks (2002–05); and Robert L. Backman (2005–08).
 Serving from 1981 to 1985, Donovan H. Van Dam was the president.
-As of 2022, James Scott Lundberg is serving as president.
+As of 2022, James Scott Lundberg was serving as president.